rishabhjain4/disaster-pipeline/README.md

 ### Important Files:
 - `data/process_data.py`: The ETL pipeline used to process data in preparation.
-- `models/train_classifier.py`: The Machine Learning pipeline used to fit, tune, evaluate, and export the model to a Python pickle (pickle is not uploaded to the repo due to size constraints.).
+- `models/train_classifier.py`: The Machine Learning pipeline used to fit, tune, evaluate, and export the model to a Python pickle.
 - `app/templates/*.html`: HTML templates for the web app.
 - `run.py`: Start the Python server for the web app and prepare visualizations.